by Kayla Downs

-Following my recent article at the Herald, a reader pointed out that many folks become far happier simply by reducing their material belongings.
+Following my recent article in the Herald, a reader pointed out that many folks become far happier simply by reducing their material belongings.
 He also noted how, by focusing more on the long term, he has been able to achieve many goals in his own life.
 Neither of these points came as a surprise, yet they’re worth following up on.
-There is growing interest from people in the United States and the western world at large in living a slower, more purposeful life, born out of the age of overload.
+There is growing interest from people in the USA and the Western world at large in living a slower, more purposeful life, born out of the age of overload.

 Our lives seem to be getting faster and faster—and it isn’t just us—things actually are getting faster.
 Moore’s Law (technology advances at an exponential rate) helps to explain this.
 If you compared someone from 1600 to someone (of similar socioeconomic status and location) from 1700, these lives would look fairly similar.
 But if the comparison was between a 1921 life and a 2021 life, the differences would be stunning.

-Given the recent awakenings to the excesses, overload, and commotion of the “first-world” lifestyle, it is no surprise that minimalism has been gaining popularity.
+Given the recent awakenings to the excesses, overload, and commotion of the “first-world” lifestyle, it’s no surprise that minimalism has been gaining popularity.
 Some of the most well-known advocates are “The Minimalists,” Joshua Fields Millburn and Ryan Nicodemus.
 Their story is one many can relate to.
 They were childhood friends who grew up poor in unhappy homes, blaming the stress surrounding them on lack of money.
-They climbed the corporate ladders in their 20s, eventually earning six-figure salaries and comfortable lifestyles.
-However, once they achieved financial success, they realized something many wise men have preached: Even with their new-found wealth, they remained unfulfilled.
+They climbed the corporate ladder in their 20s, eventually earning six-figure salaries and comfortable lifestyles.
+However, once they achieved financial success, they realized something many wise men have preached: Even with their newfound wealth, they remained unfulfilled.

 In 2014, the average consumer bought 60 percent more clothes and kept them for half as long as the average consumer in 2000.
 The equivalent of one full garbage truck of clothing is incinerated or landfilled every second.
 Unsustainability is the rule for the textile sector, the third-largest sector in the world.